Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Abstract

 \section{Abstract}

 Three decades ago, Ted Jacobson surprised us with a very appealing approach to classical gravity.
-According to his proposal, the gravitational field equations are the consequence of the first law of thermodynamics applied, locally, to a Rindler observer.
-Together with the dynamical laws of black holes, Jacobson’s approach has become a very strong piece of evidence supporting the intimate connection between gravity, thermodynamics, and quantum theory.
-Jacobson’s approach being formulated for Riemannian geometries, we have wondered what its consequences would be for non-Riemannian geometries, i.e., those that involve torsion, non metricity, or both.
-The results of our quest have been particularly appealing: we have found that the gravitational theory that derives from the Einstein-Hilbert action, arguably ``the simplest one'', does not belong to the pool of gravitational theories available for Nature's selection (except in the Riemannian case).
-In the search of a unique alternative, we have also considered the hypotheses employed in the formulation of the Lanczos-Lovelock theories of gravity.
-Together, the two approaches point towards the gravitational theory that derives from the Einstein-Hilbert action plus a term quadratic in the torsion vector as the one that would be selected by Nature in the non-Riemannian case without non metricity.
-The same strategy cannot be followed in the full non-Riemannian case as the two approaches are mutually inconsistent.
+According to him, the gravitational field equations are the consequence of the first law of thermodynamics applied to a Rindler observer.
+Jacobson’s approach being formulated for Riemannian geometries, we have wondered what its consequences would be for non-Riemannian geometries.
+The results of our quest have been particularly appealing: we have found that the theory that derives from the Einstein-Hilbert action, arguably ``the simplest one'', does not belong to the pool of gravitational theories available for Nature's selection (except in the Riemannian case).
+In the search for a unique alternative, we have considered the hypotheses employed in the formulation of the Lanczos-Lovelock theories of gravity.
+Together, the two approaches point toward the theory that derives from the Einstein-Hilbert action plus a term quadratic in the torsion vector as the one that would be selected by Nature in the non-Riemannian case without non metricity (when the energy-momentum tensor is identified as its metric version).
+The same strategy cannot be followed in the full non-Riemannian case (and in the previous case when the energy-momentum tensor is identified as its canonical version) as the two approaches are mutually inconsistent.

 \keywords{Thermodynamics, Non-Riemannian geometry, General relativity, Einstein-Cartan gravity, Lanczos-Lovelock theories of gravity, Poincaré gauge theories of gravity, Metric-affine gravity}